Rashid al-Din Vatvat: Biography

 Vatvat was born in 1088/9 in either the city of Balkh or Bukhara, to a Sunni Persian family, which claimed descent from the second Caliph Omar.
-Vatvat was educated at a Nizamiya madrasa in Balkh, where he became well-read in the Arabic philological tradition.
+Vatvat was educated at a Nizamiyya madrasa in Balkh, where he became well-read in the Arabic philological tradition.
 There he became a katib (scribe) by craft, and moved to the Central Asian region of Khwarazm, where he remained the rest of his life under the service of the ruling Khwarazmshahs.
 There Vatvat distinguished himself as a court poet, and as a result was given the post of sahib divan al-insha (chief secretary) by Khwarazmshah Atsiz, which he retained under the latter's son and successor, Il-Arslan.
 Under the two Khwarazmshahs, Vatvat also served as a propagandist, circulating rumours that the Seljuk Empire was near its end, and the Khwarazmshahs were in the ascendancy.
 Vatvat's loyalty towards Atsiz earned him the hostility of the latter's overlord, the Seljuk ruler Ahmad Sanjar, who at one point was determined to have Vatvat cut into 30 pieces, but was talked out of it by his chief secretary Muntajab al-Din Juvayni.
 Vatvat died in 1182/3 in Khwarazm at the age of 97.